arthurz323/research-proposal/maz_research-proposal.md

 ...... recent mice studies also validate that PPC is a key hub that associate visual and motor cortical areas (sensorimotor transformation; Pho 2016, Hwang 2019, Anderson 1997)

-Forelimb reaching task in head-fixed mice is only starting to commence, and behavioural paradigms either lack... & inclusion of multiple sensory modalities & ...factors ... hinders the decomposition. ... based on work from Galinanes 2018, this project further adjust the directional reaching paradigm, ... pure visuomotor, clearly trackable behaviour, easily adaptable/modifiable difficulty...

 after behaviour development, cortical circuit: